openharmony/third_party_gn/docs/reference.md

       Overrides default file name (project.json) of generated JSON file.

   --json-ide-script=<path_to_python_script>
-      Executes python script after the JSON file is generated.
+      Executes python script after the JSON file is generated or updated with new content.
 Path can be project absolute (//), system absolute (/) or relative, in which case the output directory will be base.
 Path to generated JSON file will be first argument when invoking script.

   --json-ide-script-args=<argument>
       Optional second argument that will passed to executed script.